MatthewRTung/HW8/src/README.md

 Level 0:

 Level 1:
 For this level we decided to create two class.
 SaturdayEventRenderer and StandardEventRenderer.
-I noticed that there was a lot of code that could be reused since both classes had the same functionality but were just slightly different in the way they determined
+We noticed that there was a lot of code that could be reused since both classes had the same functionality but were just slightly different in the way they determined.
+So we made
+Schedule an abstract class and had the two SaturdaySchedule and StandardSchedule extend the Schedule class.

+Level 2:
+For this level we decided to create some new classes to help us create the new planner where the starting day is saturday.
+We created some new classes to help us render the events that we wanted to add.
+We made one for the Saturday and one for Sunday.
+The SaturdayEventRenderer class changes the way events are laid out on the grid where StandardEventRenderer keeps the functionality of the old code.

+Level 3:
+For this level we only had to make minor adjustments to our strategy based on the starting das as Saturday.
+We changed our WorkHoursStrategy class by altering the findStartTime() method only and refactoring of the helper method to be used by both AnyTime and WorkHours since it was the same logic.